When flushing new or refurbished hydraulic systems prior to service, are you cleaning the hardware or the hydraulic fluid?

 If you equate the pressure drop in a conductor to the maximum pressure rating of that conductor, you can calculate the maximum fluid velocity possible, along with the corresponding Reynolds number.
 The temperature of the fluid directly affects its viscosity and is the other variable that can control Reynolds number.
 Flushing pressure also affects viscosity, but this is hard to quantify because pressure in the pipe being flushed will vary from maximum at the pumping source to atmospheric at the conductor outlet.

 The equation used to calculate head loss in the turbulent zone is:

 hl = fLV2/2D,

-This equation will calculate the maximum velocities and NR s that can be achieved for any given maximum flushing pressure.
+This equation will calculate the maximum velocities and Reynolds numbers that can be achieved for any given maximum flushing pressure.

 Determining f for pipe flow requires iterative calculations using the Moody diagram.
 Given the pressure rating, ID, length, and relative roughness of the conductor, assume an f and then calculate the fluid velocity.
 Next, calculate NR and determine a new f from the Moody diagram.
 Repeat the calculation until f converges.

-Calculated flushing velocities and NRs for 200 ft of Schedule-80 pipe
+Calculated flushing velocities and Reynolds numbers for 200 ft of schedule-80 pipe

 |Pipe size —in.||D||Test pressure— psi|| |